maruf037/Music-Social-Media-dApp/README.md

 # dApp-initial-setup
-This is a music recommendation social media platform where people will be able to publish music and also help friends to discover inresting musics.
+This is a music recommendation social media platform where people will be able to publish music and also help friends to discover interesting musics.